What To Eat Before Going To Gym

 Tip- if you are consuming fats in the meal, you should take it at least 3 hours before exercise.

-The type of food also depends on the time when you take your pre-workout meal.
-Here is the list of some of the best pre-workout meals according to the time period.
+The type of food also depends on when you take your pre-workout meal.
+According to the period, here is the list of some of the best pre-workout meals.

 2-3 Hours Before Exercise

-- You can take a sandwich of whole grain bread, salad, and lean protein.
+- You can make whole grain bread, salad, and lean protein sandwich.

 - An avocado spread on whole-grain toast